MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/universe.md

   - D365SE
 ---

-# Configure the universe and elements in Dynamics 365 Market Insights
+# Configure the universe and elements in Dynamics 365 Market Insights Preview

 (This topic is pre-release documentation and is subject to change.)

-The universe represents the setup of Market Insights.
+The universe represents the setup of Market Insights Preview.
 It consists of one or more elements and the relationship between these elements.
 You can create up to 15 elements for your universe.

 ![List of elements in a business universe with an opened edit pane](media/universe-tablemode.png)